 Front-line preventive and medical care for families and individuals

-Your Family Medicine physician is your partner and advocate when it comes to maintaining optimal health, as well as your first point of contact in the healthcare system.
+Your Family Medicine provider is your partner and advocate when it comes to maintaining optimal health, as well as your first point of contact in the health care system.
 Choosing the right one is important.
-All of our Family Medicine providers at United Regional Physician Group listen intently to get to the bottom of healthcare concerns.
-They diagnose and treat common health problems and refer patients to specialists when necessary.
+Several URPG Family Medicine physicians accept patients as early as birth; all of our providers give excellent care and listen intently.
+They also diagnose and treat common health problems and refer patients to specialists when necessary.

-You should see your Family Medicine physician once a year for a check-up and any time you have a health concern.
-In an ongoing relationship, your physician gets to know your lifestyle, your family and other factors that can affect your health and wellbeing.
+You should see your Family Medicine provider once a year for a check-up and any time you have a health concern.
+In an ongoing relationship, your provider gets to know your lifestyle, your family and other factors that can affect your health and wellbeing.

-All of our Family Medicine physicians provide preventive care (physicals, screenings, vaccines), treat minor injuries and acute illnesses, and help manage chronic medical conditions.
+We provide preventive care (physicals, screenings, and vaccines), treat minor injuries and acute illnesses, and help manage chronic medical conditions.

-The Benefits of Having a Family Medicine Physician
+The Benefits of Having a Family Medicine Provider

-A Family Medicine physician, is a physician who is specifically trained in treating the entire person, physically, mentally and emotionally, explains the American Academy of Family Physicians.
-Unlike other doctors who specialize in treating one particular organ or disease, Family Medicine physicians not only diagnose and treat acute and chronic illnesses, like the flu and high blood pressure, but they also provide routine health screenings and counseling on lifestyle changes in an effort to prevent diseases from developing in the first place.
+A Family Medicine provider is a physician who is specifically trained in treating the entire person – physically, mentally and emotionally.
+Unlike other doctors who specialize in treating one particular organ or disease, Family Medicine providers not only diagnose and treat acute and chronic illnesses, like the flu and high blood pressure, but they also provide routine health screenings and counseling on lifestyle changes in an effort to prevent diseases from developing in the first place.

-Some advantages of having an established Family Medicine physician include:
+Some advantages of having an established Family Medicine provider include: